taw00/dashcore-rpm/documentation/howto.dashcore-node-setup.systemd.md

 # Listening mode, enabled by default except when 'connect' is being used
 listen=1
 logtimestamps=1
+# Maximum number of inbound+outbound connections.
+125 is the minimum for masternodes.
 maxconnections=8
+#maxconnections=125

 # Remote Procedure Call access configuration...
 # server=1 tells Dash-QT and dashd to accept JSON-RPC commands